-Biden tells Lin Manuel-Miranda Latinos 'keeping us going' during pandemic
+Biden tells Lin-Manuel Miranda Latinos 'keeping us going' during pandemic

 The former vice president said that pandemic had revealed how “essential” Latinos are to the U.S.

-Joe Biden, in an outreach to Latino voters, told playwright Lin Manuel-Miranda that the path to victory relied on them, and he added that President Trump had “failed” the Latino community.
+Joe Biden, in an outreach to Latino voters, told playwright Lin-Manuel Miranda that the path to victory relied on them, and he added that President Trump had “failed” the Latino community.

 The former vice president said that the pandemic had revealed how “essential” Latinos are to the U.S.